LeslieDancey/FME_Desktop_Advanced/more_user_parameters.md

 - CANBC-LCC

 Then click OK to close this dialog.
 You will be returned to the configuration dialog and find that names and values have been automatically entered for these coordinate systems.

+Click OK and then OK again to close the remaining dialogs and create the user parameter.

+**5)** Link Coordinate System Parameter

+Now we have the user's selection but we still have to apply it to the real parameter.
+So locate the Writer’s coordinate system parameter, right-click on it, and choose Link to User Parameter:

+When prompted, select the newly created CoordSysParam and click OK to accept the selection.

+**6)** Create Tables Parameter

+The final task for us here is to create a way to decide which tables are going to be read.
+If you remember, at the moment the way your colleagues do this is by disabling various Reader feature types.
+However, there has to be a better method.

+This is an interesting task because we want to control the source tables (Libraries, Parks, etc.) based on selection of output tables (CommunityFacilities, Environment, and Miscellaneous).
+For example, we want the user to select output feature types like "Environment", which needs both "Parks" and "DrinkingFountains" Reader feature types.

+Locate the Feature Types to Read parameter in the CommunityMap Reader "Features to Read" parameters (in the Navigator window).

+Right-click on it and choose Create User Parameter.

+A dialog will open that is already populated with a list of feature types.